 - The Westin Grande Sukhumvit (LUXURY) – Eat Well.
 Be Well.
 Sleep Well.
 BANGKOK WELL.
 One of the things I love about Southeast-Asia is that you can stay at amazing resorts for a fraction of the price.
 I’ve stayed at several different Westin properties around the world, and it’s one of my favorite luxury hotel brands!
 The Westin in Bangkok is truly one of the best places you can stay during your 2 days in Bangkok!
 Everything from the beautiful rooms, Westin heavenly beds, prime location, buffet breakfast, and customer service make this my top-pick for where to stay in Bangkok!

-- NapPark Hostel (HOSTEL) – This is the BEST HOSTEL in Bangkok, and really is the best option for budget travelers and backpackers on this 10 day Thailand itinerary.
-It’s superbly located near Khao San Road, and you’ll be able to check out a lot of the cities major attractions.
+- NapPark Hostel (HOSTEL) – This is the BEST HOSTEL in Bangkok, and really is the best option for budget travelers and backpackers on this 2-day Bangkok itinerary.
+It’s superbly located near Khao San Road, and you’ll be able to check out a lot of the city’s major attractions.
 While this is designed for backpackers, I think it’s even suitable for people looking for a private room.

 Since you only have two days to explore the city, you’ll want to be out and about as much as possible, and getting around Bangkok is actually quite easy!